epics-modules/modbus/_sources/creating_driver.rst.txt

 However, the asynInterposeEos interface is definitely needed when using drvAsynIPPortConfigure to talk to a terminal server that is communicating with the Modbus device over Modbus RTU or ASCII, because then the communication from the device may well be broken up into multiple packets.
+To use UDP rather than TCP, add " UDP" after the host name/number and optional port number.

 ::